tkwk9/jChess/README.md

 ### Looking Ahead

-Now that the AI has a means to evaluate a board condition, it needs a way to look ahead several moves.
+Now that the AI has a means to evaluate a board condition, it needs a way to look ahead several moves. jChess employs a alpha-beta pruning, minimax algorithm to do this.

+#### Alpha-Beta Pruning

+Even when looking only 3 moves ahead, it would not be feasible to evaluate every single leaf node.
+This is where A/B Pruning comes into play.